When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 • A few gaps in the library

-Amazon Kindle (Kids Edition) specs
+Specifications Amazon Kindle (Kids Edition)

-Battery life6 week
+Battery Life 6 week

-Battery life can last up to six weeks, depending on usage, especially with the front light and wireless turned off.
-The child-focused software offers features like Awards for reading goals, Word Wise for vocabulary building, and Vocabulary Builder, which helps children tackle challenging words.
-The selection in Amazon Kids+ includes popular series like Harry Potter and Big Nate, but some well-known titles, such as Diary of a Wimpy Kid, may still be missing, depending on licensing agreements.
+The selection in Amazon Kids+ includes popular series like Harry Potter and Big Nate, though some well-known titles, such as Diary of a Wimpy Kid, may still be missing depending on licensing agreements.

-Overall, the Kindle Kids Edition is a well-built, distraction-free device with enough features to justify its price, particularly for families looking to encourage reading.
+Overall, it’s a well-built, distraction-free device with enough features to justify its price, particularly for families looking to encourage reading.
 While it’s not perfect and lacks waterproofing, it remains one of the best e-readers available for children.

 Best Kindle to buy for notetakers